ritmillio/HTML-Boilerplate/README.md

 # [vBoilerplate]

-vBoilerplate is a professional front-end template for building fast, robust, and adaptable web apps with TailwindCSS
+vBoilerplate is a professional front-end template for building fast, robust, and adaptable web apps with HTML5, TailwindCSS, ScrollReveal.js, Font Awesome.

 ## Quick start